-While parked, Bouncie checks in with our system every few hours to report its operational status, cell-network signal detail and update its location.
+While parked, Bouncie checks in with our system every few hours to report its operational status, cell network signal details, and update its location.

-Sometimes, periodic check-ins don't happen as expected, but generally, there is no reason for concern.
+Sometimes, periodic check-ins don't happen as expected, but generally, there is not a reason for concern.

 Most of the time, Bouncie will re-establish cellular communication the next time the vehicle is driven.

 Unfortunately, if the device cannot check in with our system, we have no way to determine what may be causing the issue.
 A physical inspection may be necessary to ensure the device is installed and receiving power.

 Tap the button below for some tips on how to inspect Bouncie.